troessner/articles/lessons_learned_from_some_of_the_best_ruby_codebases__part1.md

 end
 ```

 Here things start to get interesting.
 We use a lambda (via the stabby lambda syntax) that takes an arbitrary number of arguments.
 And then it calls *new* with those.
 What *new* does it call?
-The block is executed at runtime and in the scope of....the object that *Procto* is included into, so the *new* here is not *Procto#new* but rather the object in questionvvc .
+The block is executed at runtime and in the scope of....the object that *Procto* is included into, so the *new* here is not *Procto#new* but rather the object in question.

 In other words, the lambda will create a new object of whatever it is included into and call whatever *name* we pass into it.
 So that's basically where